gbif/occurrence/occurrence-download/docs/Size limits.md

 These are the relevant steps for an occurrence download with a long and/or complex query.

+→ User tests query using GET requests, e.g. through the portal.
+This required [this change](https://github.com/gbif/gbif-microservice/commit/a3098c38a78050d3233671c3a8e31f918f335823) to allow configuration of the maximum request length.

 → User POSTs request to API endpoint
   → Possible limit on POST data length
     → An error is returned here, if the query is probably too long or complex